Bheem-Works/A/track/julyTwentyNine.md

 #### Date : July 19, Day(tuesday);

+## Summary

+- ## Descriptions about day: The Descriptions about the day is that today day was not quite nice.
+- <br /> I have changed a lot and i needed to changed for my self.
+- I have to regain my selfrespect.
+- The way i broke my swear the way i broke my people trust.

+## Highlights

+- **## Event** (let's talk about the event):
+Event but in very short -: My heart got broke as much as i love her, i smoked, i stop caring thing's, i broke my consistent routine, making parents dissapoint, not goint college, not reading like this all stuff..**

+Tags: #journal
 ## Descriptions about day:
 The Descriptions about the day is that today day was not quite nice. <br /> I have changed a lot and i needed to changed for my self.
 I have to regain my selfrespect.